Getting good grades in college can be difficult, especially in your first semester when you are facing college classes for the first time.

 Get in touch with other students.

-For example, if you’re an English lit whiz but a math doofus, a good tutoring exchange partner for you might be a math whiz with subpar literary analysis skills.
-You can also pay a student tutor, who will be way cheaper (and probably just as helpful for getting good grades) as a “professional” tutor.
+For example, if you’re an English lit whiz but your math skills are shaky at best, a good tutoring exchange partner for you might be a math major with subpar literary analysis skills.
+You can also pay a student tutor, who will be way cheaper (and probably just as helpful for getting good grades) than a “professional” tutor.

 Get a head start.

 Whether you’re writing a term paper or facing a final exam, it’s always a good idea to get started early.
 Studying for a final exam is much more effective when you’re not rushing through the material and trying to cram everything in at the last minute.